Just stop drinking?

 The problem is starting again

-The problem often is that after stopping drinking, they hadn’t engaged in a process of recovery.
+The problem often is that after stopping drinking and being in a detox centre, they hadn’t engaged in a process of recovery.
 Feeling physically better without alcohol, eating well and re engaging at work and play might create a sense of confidence and is certainly a sure foundation on which to build.
 But when an illness occurs, or a job is lost, there is a chance that fear and resentment can turn a persons thoughts to that which has given comfort before.

-No one can say that their lives are guaranteed to be free of such challenges, so then being free of the need to drink will require forming new ways to cope in times of stress, replacing the old reactionary thinking with new, more healthy solutions.
+No one can say that their lives are guaranteed to be free of such challenges, so then being free of Alcohol Addiction will require forming new ways to cope in times of stress, replacing the old reactionary thinking with new, more healthy solutions.
 Re wiring our brains is a term sometimes used to describe a way in which someone can replace the old destructive habits.

 CBT invites a person to re consider their thinking and to evaluate the outcome of a drinking idea and offers some very useful tools which can be used to avoid the action following the thought.